 The use of contactless bank cards, often referred to as contactless EMV (cEMV), to ride on public transport exploded onto the scene a few years ago.
 These contactless systems are unique in their ability to allow a passenger of any kind to turn up and travel using what they already have in their pocket, automatically calculating the correct fare to charge and doing so to the credit/debit card they travelled with.

 This has heralded a better way to move around urban areas by freeing passengers from needing to purchase a ticket before traveling. cEMV systems make a lot of sense not just for passengers, but also for agencies who can move away from the cost of issuing paper tickets and their own plastic cards.

-There is no need to get a ticket before traveling which is great for first time users breaking down one of the main barriers to accessing public transport
+There is no need to get a ticket before traveling which is great for first time users and breaks down one of the main barriers to accessing public transport.

-Contactless EMV follows Masabi’s Bring Your Own Ticket (BYOT) philosophy meaning agencies no longer need to issue a paper or plastic ticket (or at least not as many) saving money.
+Contactless EMV follows Masabi’s Bring Your Own Ticket (BYOT) philosophy meaning agencies no longer need to issue paper or plastic ticket (or not as many) saving money.